-World Bank.39 Determination of the investor's nationality, as a natural person, is determined by Article 25(2)(a) of ICSID Convention and observes the nationality on the date of consent and date of request for arbitration.
+arbitration.
 On both these dates, the investor must have the nationality of a Party to the Convention but not the nationality of the host state.

 For juridical persons under Article 25(2)(b), the nationality requirement only pertains to nationality on the date of consent.
 Article 25(2) (b) also permits a host state and an investor to consider a locally incorporated company as a foreign investor because of foreign control.
 Determination of control is done as per the date of the consent and the subsequent changes till proceedings are initiated.
-Consent to arbitration is irrevocable and is the date from which the parties agree to submit to arbitration.40 An arbitration agreement will be established if a party includes a consent clause in its offer to another party, who then accepts it.
-However, if any state ratifies the ICSID Convention after signing a consent agreement, the date of consent will be the entry into force of the Convention for that state.41
+Consent to arbitration is irrevocable and is the date from which the parties agree to submit to arbitration.41 An arbitration agreement will be established if a party includes a consent clause in its offer to another party, who then accepts it.
+However, if any state ratifies the ICSID Convention after signing a consent agreement, the date of consent will be the entry into force of the Convention for that state.42

 II.
-Applicability of the 2016 India Model BIT
+Applicability of the 2016 India Model Bit

 Article 2.1 maps out the scope and general provisions of the Model BIT.
 It states that the 2016 India Model BIT only applies to investments in existence as of the date of entry into force of this Treaty; and investments established, acquired, or expanded thereafter.
-An additional requirement is that the investments must qualify as being admitted in the host State in accordance with its law, regulations and policies as applicable from time to time.42
+An additional requirement is that the investments must qualify as being admitted in the host State in accordance with its law, regulations and policies as applicable from time to time43 activities.44 It also does not extend to events that occurred before the treaty was entered into force.45

-The protection of the India Model BIT does not extend to pre-investment activities related to establishment, acquisition or expansion of any investment, or any law or measure regulating such activities.43 It also does not extend to events that occurred before the treaty was entered into force.44
+The protection of the India Model BIT does not extend to pre-investment activities related to establishment, acquisition or expansion of any investment, or any law or measure regulating such